On the Fukaya category of a Fano hypersurface in projective space: The monotone Fukaya category

-We now explain how the monotone Fukaya category of $X$ can be equipped with an $n$-dimensional weakly cyclic structure, in the sense of Definition \ref{definition:weakcy}.
-The idea was outlined in \cite[Section 12j]{Seidel2008} and \cite[Proof of Proposition 5.1]{Seidel2010c}.
+We now explain how the monotone Fukaya category of $X$ can be equipped with an $n$-dimensional weak proper Calabi--Yau structure, in the sense of Definition \ref{definition:weakcy}.
+The idea was outlined in \cite[\S 12j]{Seidel2008} and \cite[Proof of Proposition 5.1]{Seidel2010c}.

-\begin{lemma} The class $[\phi] \in HH_n(\mathcal{F})^\vee$ given by
+\begin{lemma} The class $[\phi] \in HH_n(\cF)^\vee$ given by

-is an $n$-dimensional weakly cyclic structure on $\mathcal{F}$, in the sense of Definition \ref{definition:weakcy}. \end{lemma} \begin{proof} The class $[\phi]$ is clearly $n$-dimensional, because $\mathcal{OC}$ has degree $n$.
+is an $n$-dimensional weak proper Calabi--Yau structure on $\cF$, in the sense of Definition \ref{definition:weakcy}. \end{lemma} \begin{proof} The class $[\phi]$ is clearly $n$-dimensional, because $\OC$ has degree $n$.
 To prove that it is homologically non-degenerate, we must show that the pairing

 is perfect (see Definition \ref{definition:homnond}).
 Equivalently, we must show that the corresponding map

 is an isomorphism.